 Another option that people often use is equal parts of an indoor potting mix, perlite and orchid bark.
 This is a very chunk mix that has amazing drainage, but you will find yourself watering fairly frequently with this mix, depending on your indoor growing conditions.

 If you want an amazing, turn-key potting mix that has been specially formulated to grow Monstera deliciosa and other climbing rainforest plants, I’ve recently been acquainted with the Tropical Climber soil blend from Oh Happy Plants.
-If you use code OHIOTROPICS, you will received 10% off.
+If you use my link, it will give you 10% off automatically at checkout!

 I love all the Oh Happy Plants specialized potting mixes.
 A lot of care and attention to detail has been made in developing these mixes, and they use sustainable ingredients.
 All my plants that I’ve switched over to their mixes are doing beautifully!

 It also takes the guess work out of mixing your own potting mixes.
 There are blends for a variety of plants, so be sure to check out all the offerings at Oh Happy Plants.